9 Babbington Lane,

 The Grand Theatre was closed after performances by the Ballet Rambert of “Les Sylphides” and “Peter and the Wolf” on 9th December 1950.
 Any usable equipment was transferred across to the Hippodrome Theatre, which re-opened as live theatre on 23rd December 1950 with the pantomime “Dick Whittington”.

 The Grand Theatre stood empty and unused until it was purchased by Mecca Ltd. on 11th December 1957, for conversion into a dance hall.
-In 1958 the building was totally gutted back to the bare bricks and the roof was removed.
+In 1958 the building was totally gutted back to the bare bricks and the roof was removed and replaced.
 After a total internal remodel in which a maple-wood sprung dance floor was installed which was surrounded by a viewing gallery at the former dress circle level, it re-opened in 1959 as the Locarno ballroom.
-The original facade was retained.
+The original façade was retained.
 The Locarno was popular through the 1960’s and into the 1970’s.
 It then became a nightclub, first known as Tiffany’s, followed by The Ritzy, Eclipse and McClusky’s.
 By 2008, it was a large Chinese restaurant named May Sum.
+By 2019 it was a bar named House of Holes.